 We did not meet some or all of our assigned growth targets during the 2012-2013 school year.
 Just for reference, 39 percent of middle schools statewide met their growth targets.

 API, Spring 2013

 SOURCE: API based on spring 2013 test cycle.
-State average represents middle schools only.
+Growth scores alone are displayed and are current as of December 2013.